Vounts/lophils/README.md

 ✔️ 3.
 If the Delete button is clicked, the checked item/s should be removed from the list

+# Added feature

+1. Reset Button for refetching all 100 dummy records
+2. Save Button saves the data in localstorage

 # Recommendations

 1. Implement pagination
+2. Implement filtering of data
+3. Implement mobile design